F4S is the ultimate team building tool

 Who would enjoy:

-• You don't have to be an artist to enjoy!
+• You don't have to be an artist to enjoy it!
 In fact, we think this is a perfect opportunity to get silly and abstract, and let your creative juices flow.
 So this could be fun for anyone, as long as the team leader emphasizes that this is a no-pressure activity!

 Bonus tip: Try giving out silly awards at the end, for everything but 'best painting'.
 Have the team work together to come up with some zany ideas for awards beforehand!
 Some ideas include: